The great inland glossy count

 Inland NSW’s glossy black cockatoo population is concentrated in woodland and forest areas stretching from Parkes to Narrabri.

-Come along and volunteer for this coordinated count of the inland glossy across 3 areas:
+Come along and volunteer for this coordinated count of the inland glossy in the following areas:

 If you’ve got some birdwatching experience that’s great, but the glossy is a very distinctive species and easily identified.
 The only equipment you’ll need to bring are a pair of binoculars and a notepad.
 We’ll train you to use your binoculars in this context, and about bird ID and methods used before you start on the day.